carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 The :token:`SimpleValue` has a number of forms.

 .. productionlist::
-   SimpleValue: `TokInteger` | `TokString`+ | `TokCodeFragment`
+   SimpleValue: `TokInteger` | `TokString`+ | `TokCode`

-A value can be an integer literal, a string literal, or a code fragment literal.
+A value can be an integer literal, a string literal, or a code literal.
 Multiple adjacent string literals are concatenated as in C/C++; the simple value is the concatenation of the strings.
-Code fragments become strings and then are indistinguishable from them.
+Code literals become strings and are then indistinguishable from them.

 .. productionlist::
    SimpleValue2: "true" | "false"